ShahzainAhmed/AverageNumbers/README.md

 - The loop runs till the value of i reaches n.
 - sum(a) gives the total sum of all the elements in the list and dividing it by the total number of elements gives the average of elements in the list.
 - round(avg,2) rounds the average upto 2 decimal places.
+- Then the average is printed after rounding.